thinkshout/ts_ck_entity_embed/README.txt

 ## SUMMARY

-Enabled embedding of entities into a WYSIWYG text field using CKEditor.
+Enables embedding of entities into a WYSIWYG text field using CKEditor.

 ## REQUIREMENTS